jacob-tucker/Leel/README.md

 ## Build, Deploy and Test

-Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn start` This will run all the dev scripts in each project package.json.
+Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn start` This will run all the dev scripts in each project package.json, and open up the application in your browser.

 To view your dapp, open your browser to http://localhost:5000